MicrosoftDocs/azure-stack-docs/azure-managed-lustre/use-csi-driver-kubernetes.md

 ms.topic: overview
 author: sethmanheim
 ms.author: sethm
-ms.lastreviewed: 02/13/2023
+ms.lastreviewed: 02/15/2023
-ms.reviewer: sethm
+ms.reviewer: mayabishop
 ms.date: 02/09/2023

-# Intent: As an IT Pro, XXX.
+# Intent: As an IT Pro, I want to be able to use a Lustre storage system with my apps deployed on Azure Kubernetes Service (AKS).
-# Keyword:
+# Keyword: AKS Azure Kubernetes Service

 ---

-# Use the Azure Lustre CSI Driver (Preview) for Kubernetes
+# Use Azure Lustre CSI Driver (Preview) for Kubernetes

 The Azure Lustre container support interface (CSI) driver for Kubernetes allows you to use an Azure Managed Lustre storage system with Kubernetes containers.

-The driver is compatible with [Azure Kubernetes Service](/azure/aks/) (AKS).
-Other Kubernetes installations are currently not supported Ccontact the Azure Managed Lustre team for more information.

-To find out compatible Kubernetes versions, see [Compatible Kubernetes versions](amlfs-requirements.md#compatible-kubernetes-versions) in [Azure Managed Lustre file system requirements](amlfs-requirements.md).

-## Use Kubernetes with Azure Managed Lustre

 Kubernetes can simplify the process to configure and deploy virtual client endpoints for your Azure Managed Lustre workload.
 It can automate setup tasks like these: